Saturday, December 12, 2015

 Writing and reading

 I have written about a British who could read fluently in Japanese and yet was ‘dyslexic’ when it came to reading in English.
 I have articles by researchers saying that Italians who could read fluently in Italian could not read well in English.
-I personally have taught many dyslexic kids who could read well in Malay and yet were dyslexic in English.
+I have taught many dyslexic kids who could read well in Malay and yet were dyslexic in English.
 Now, my friend Bob has said that a Harvard professor who wrote the introduction to the 1912 English translation of The Montessori Method also wrote "That (handwriting fluency) might work for Italians, but it would never work for Anglophone students".

 How can we incorporate handwriting with what I have been writing in my blog on teaching ‘shut-down’ learners?